 Visit Azul.com Support

-Azul Vulnerability Detection is a combination of applications running within your environment combined with an analysis and data collection solution provided by Azul as Software as a Service (SaaS).
+Azul Intelligence Cloud is a combination of applications running within your environment combined with an analysis and data collection solution provided by Azul as Software as a Service (SaaS).
 This means there is an exchange of JVM Meta Data from your environment to the Azul system.
 This document describes what data are exchanged exactly and how the security of your JVM Meta Data is handled at every level involved.

 Components Within the System